 The SDE+ (Stimulering Duurzame Energie Productie/ Stimulation of Sustainable Energy Production) is an operating grant.
 Producers receive financial compensation for the renewable energy they generate.
-Compensation will be available for a period of 15 years.
 The price for the production of renewable energy is capped (base sum).
-For BWFS I and II in the BWFZ the base sum is set at € 124/MWh.
+For BWFS III and IV the base sum is capped at \in 119.75/MWh.
 The yield of fossil energy is established in the correction sum.
 The SDE+ contribution = base - correction sum.
-This makes the level of the SDE contribution dependant on energy-price developments.
-The application form for BWFS I has been translated for your convenience and can be found in Appendix A. All information to apply can be found online.
-April 2016 the Policy Rule concerning a change to power generation facilities for offshore is published.
-A translation is available in Appendix A: Applicable Law.
+This makes the level of the SDE contribution dependent on energy-price developments.
+The application form for BWFS III has been translated for your convenience and can be found in Appendix A. All information to apply will be available online in September 2016.
+The SDE+ framework for the BWFS III and IV is published in July 2016 [29].